🇨🇳 中文

 SkillWhen It ActivatesTrigger

-brainstormingBefore creating features or componentsAutomatic (before building anything)
+brainstormingBefore creating features or componentsAutomatic when used alone

-test-driven-developmentBefore implementing features or fixing bugsAutomatic before writing code
+test-driven-developmentBefore implementing features or fixing bugsRequires explicit rule in CLAUDE.md

-systematic-debuggingWhen encountering bugs, test failures, unexpected behaviorAutomatic on errors
+systematic-debuggingWhen encountering bugs, test failures, unexpected behaviorRequires explicit rule in CLAUDE.md

-code-reviewerAfter completing a major implementation stepAutomatic after feature completion
+code-reviewerAfter completing a major implementation stepRequires explicit rule in CLAUDE.md

 dispatching-parallel-agentsWhen multiple independent tasks can run concurrentlyWhen 2+ tasks have no dependencies